ColoradoStark/API-Server-Wrapper/README.md

 BASH SCRIPT FOR GAME SERVER

 This Bourne Again SHell (BASH) script is for the initial setup of a server.
-It will configure a server with all of the components needed to create a web application that will host a CRUD API for player stats and world data.
+It will configure an EC2 instance or Vagrant VM with all of the components needed to create a web application that will host a CRUD API for player stats and world data.

 The intended use case of this server is: